lucas-flowers/snutree2/README.txt

 ### SQL

-The input format can be a SQL query:
+Input files can also be SQL queries:

     snutree --config config.yaml -o output.pdf query.sql

-For a SQL query, one must have set up a YAML configuration file with appropriate authentication options set.
-For example:
+For a SQL query, a YAML configuration file with appropriate authentication options must be provided.
+Here is an example of the contents of such a file:

 ~~~yaml
 readers: